Sunday, July 31, 2016

 The CryptO'pinion?

 Every ST nutter loves this game because, well, how can I put it?
-Oids absolutely magnificent!!
-The idea isn't original but the execution is spot-on thanks to superb mechanics, realistic physics and interesting levels.
-Also, not only was this an Atari ST exclusive but it's one which is enjoyable and extremely challenging thanks to great gameplay.
-Wonderful game.
+Oids is absolutely magnificent!!
+The idea isn't original but the execution is spot-on thanks to superb mechanics, realistic physics, and interesting levels.
+Also, not only was this an Atari ST exclusive but it's enjoyable and extremely challenging thanks to great gameplay.
+A wonderful game.

-UPDATE: 8BitChip has updated Oids with faster framerates!! *
+UPDATE: 8BitChip has updated Oids with better framerates!!

-8BitChip has a download that can be installed to HDD.
+8BitChip has a download that can be installed on HDD.

-Klaz Hideaway has a great download for both floppy and HDD.
+Klaz Hideaway has a great download for floppy and HDD.

 Read the Oids manual (Apple Mac but relevant)